feelpp/feelpp-book/Tutorial/03-UsingExpressions.md

 # Step by step explanations {#ex}

 We start by loading a Mesh in 2D
-!CODEFILE "code/myintegrals.cpp"
+!CODEFILE "code/myexpression.cpp"
 mesh

-then we define some expression through the command line or config file: `g`  is a scalar field and `f`  is a vector field
+then we define some expression through the command line of config file: `g`  is a scalar field and `f`  is a vector field
 expr
 !CODEFILE "code/myexpression.cpp"